Jericho Appreciation Society

-The gimmick of the group uses the references of "sports entertainment", a term used by WWE, where Jericho previously wrestled from 1999 until 2018.
+The group frequently made reference to "sports entertainment", a term used by WWE, where Jericho wrestled between 1999 and 2018.

 History

-All Elite Wrestling and Ring of Honor (2022–present)
+All Elite Wrestling and Ring of Honor (2022–2023)

 On March 6 at Revolution, Chris Jericho was defeated by Eddie Kingston.
 On March 9, Jericho turned heel when he, 2point0, Daniel Garcia, and Jake Hager attacked Santana and Ortiz, and Kingston.
 The following week, Jericho stated that the fans and the Inner Circle did not appreciate him and that Eddie Kingston embarrassed him by making him tap out.
 He then dubbed the stable as "sports-entertainers" who beat up wrestlers.
 On the May 11 episode of Dynamite, Kingston along with Santana and Ortiz, united with the Blackpool Combat Club (William Regal, Bryan Danielson, Jon Moxley, and Wheeler Yuta) to fight off the Jericho Appreciation Society.

 The following week, Kingston agreed to team with Moxley and Danielson, along with Santana and Ortiz, to wrestle the Jericho Appreciation Society in an Anarchy in the Arena match at Double or Nothing, in which the Jericho Appreciation Society emerged victorious.
 On June 15 at Road Rager, Jericho defeated Ortiz in a Hair vs. Hair match following interference from former Inner Circle teammate Sammy Guevara, who joined the stable along with his fiancé, Tay Conti.
 On June 26, 2022, at AEW x NJPW: Forbidden Door, Chris Jericho and Sammy Guevara, under the sub-unit of "Le Sex Gods" teamed up with Minoru Suzuki to defeat Eddie Kingston, Shota Umino, and Wheeler Yuta.
 At Blood and Guts on June 29, The JAS were defeated by the Blackpool Combat Club, Santana and Ortiz, and Kingston in a Blood and Guts match.
 On July 20 at Fyter Fest, Anna Jay joined the stable after attacking Ruby Soho and allowing the JAS to help Jericho defeat Kingston in a "Barbed Wire Everywhere Deathmatch".
 On August 17, after Bryan Danielson defeated Daniel Garcia on a 2 out of 3 falls match, Jericho attacked Danielson from behind but was pulled off by Garcia, who slapped his hand away before Jericho left the ring.
 On September 4 at All Out, Jericho defeated Danielson after which he celebrated with the entirety of the JAS, minus Garcia.
 The following week on Dynamite, Garcia defeated Wheeler Yuta for the ROH Pure Championship.
 After the match, he showed respect to Yuta and celebrated with Danielson, increasing tensions between Jericho and Garcia.